 This schedule is intended to show information for 10 years.
-Since fiscal year 2018 (plan year 2017) is the first year for this presentation, no earlier data is available.
+Since fiscal year 2018 is the first year for this presentation, no earlier data is available.
 Additional years will be included as they become available.

-REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF OPEB CONTRIBUTIONS June 30, 2018
+REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF OPEB CONTRIBUTIONS June 30, 2019